Eclectic Interior Design “Altars” a Hotel With a Divine Design Intervention

 Weaving common design motifs together provides balance and allows room to celebrate the art of contrast – making for intriguing, unexpected style contradictions.

-Have you found yourself transfixed by this hotel?
+Have you found yourself transfixed by the LINE Hotel Washington DC?
 Do you want to bring some of this edgy, eclectic vibe into your own home?
 Keep reading, and I’ll share some takeaways that you can use in your own space.

 Now, you may be skeptical, thinking, “Um, I don’t have huge vaulted ceilings or my own personal mixologist.”